-The Archives Manager can be any member of the Folklore community with the expertise required for this position (currently a UO Librarian with FTE in folklore to oversee Archives).
+The Archives Manager can be any member of the Folklore and Public Culture community with the expertise required for this position.
 The Archives Manager works in consultation with the Program Director to manage and build collections, increase accessibility and visibility of collections, and supervise student archivists.